So what is the difference between the epoxy and the resin, or are they the same?

 Using high-quality clear casting resin and proper mixing ratios gives you better results for your project.
 Not knowing whether to use casting resin or epoxy coating resin can be problematic for your project.
 Reach out to our customer service for specific help or start researching our epoxy resin comparison chart by following this link here.

-Let us know what you would like to create below in the comments.
+We hope this guide was helpful.
+Let us know what you would like to create in the comments below.

-**If you made it this far down, We occasionally pick the best comment to win a giveaway. -hint-hint
+**If you made it this far, we occasionally pick the best comment to win a giveaway. -hint-hint

 We created a handy comparison guide to help understand the different properties of our epoxy resin.
-Just follow this link here https://www.theepoxyresinstore.com/blogs/news/what-epoxy-resin-is-best-for-my-project
+Just follow this link here.

 - All in one store - The Epoxy Resin Store